Nextiles/documentation/software/sdk-installation.md

 4. SDK repo rules window should appear asking for which version of SDK, Xcode should install.
-Choose the second rule, `branch`, as it will try to leverage the dev branch, then click Next.
+Choose the second rule, `branch`, as we will use the `beta` branch, then click Next.

     ![Choose Package Options](readme_images/choose_package_options.png)